-Here are my eight best tips for nailing those Pinterest-worthy getting ready shots.
+Here are my 7 top tips for nailing those Pinterest-worthy photos.

 Tip #1 - Location Matters

 Where you're getting ready is probably the most important of all.
-You can have the most beautiful dress, with your hair and makeup looking absolutely fire, but if you're getting dressed in a cramped, dimly lit room with yellow walls, you aren't doing yourself any favours.
+You could be wearing a luxury designer dress with your hair and makeup looking absolutely fire, but if you're getting dressed in a cramped, dimly lit room with yellow carpets and granny wallpaper, you aren't doing yourself any favours.

 If you don't have a traditional bridal suite at your disposal, I would recommend booking a cute Airbnb in the area.
-Or you could get creative and book a natural light studio or even a pretty restaurant or hair salon.
+You could also go the less traditional route and opt for something creative, like a natural light studio, a beauty salon or a restaurant with cool decor.

-With so many people sharing a space, things are bound to get a little messy.
-And whilst I’m all for embracing the chaos of the day as part of the story, I think we can all agree that plastic cups and discarded undies don’t belong in bridal portraits.
+With so many people sharing a space, things are bound to get messy.
+And while I’m all for embracing the chaos of the day as part of the story, I think we can agree that plastic cups and discarded undies don’t belong in a wedding album.

 In order to avoid a cluttered background, designate a specific room for everyone’s bags, makeup and toiletries to be stored in (even if you just shove it behind the bathroom door).
-You can easily make inevitable clutter a bit more gentle on the eye by removing any pillows and blankets with loud and distracting patterns from the beds, keeping food and platters in the kitchen, removing charging cables where they are visible and investing in reusable water bottles or matching mugs.
+You can easily make a busy backdrop a bit more gentle on the eye with a few simple hacks.
+Remove any pillows and blankets with loud and distracting patterns from the beds, keep food and platters in the kitchen, unplug charger cables where they are visible and swap out plastic water bottles for reusable ones or matching mugs.

 Pre-wedding jitters are real.
-You absolutely have the right to select only one or two people to help you get in your dress, for example your mom, sister or maid of honour.
-Make sure you let your photographer know on the day who you would like to have present for this intimate moment, so that they can kindly ask anyone else to wait outside for the big reveal.
+You absolutely have the right to select only one or two people to help you get in your dress, for example your mom, sister or MOH.
+Make sure you let your photographer know who you would like to have present for this intimate moment, so that they can kindly ask anyone else to wait outside for the big reveal.
 I can guarantee that the photos will be worth it.

 The first half of your wedding day is by far the most relaxed and slow-paced.
-Once your dress is on and the jitters start setting in, it’s a whirlwind of events and before you know it, you’re sitting at your reception table with a glass of bubbly in your hand.
-For this reason, I love to make time to get a few bridal portraits of you, while your hair and makeup is still on point and your mascara isn’t runny from all the happy tears.
+Once your dress is on and the nerves start setting in, it’s a whirlwind of events and before you know it, you’re sitting at your reception table with a glass of bubbly in hand.
+For this reason, I love to make time to get a few bridal portraits of you before the ceremony, while your hair and makeup is still on point and your mascara isn’t runny from all the happy tears.

 A full-blown boudoir shoot may not be for you, but I’m willing to bet that you’ve got one or two gorgeous pairs of intimates packed in your honeymoon suitcase.
 You’ve gone to all the trouble and paid top dollar for it, so why not show them off?
 I can guarantee your S.O won’t complain either.